bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ![Sample DNS Redirector Setup](./images/dns_redirection.png)

 ### socat for DNS
-socat can be used to redirect incoming DNS packets on port 53 to our teamserver.
+socat can be used to redirect incoming DNS packets on port 53 to our team server.
 While this method works, some user’s have reported staging issues with Cobalt Strike and or latency issues using this method.
 Edit 4/21/2017:
 The following socat command seems to work well thanks to testing from @xorrior:
 ```